top of page

 Treatment:

-• Water Quality Improvement: Regular water changes and maintaining good water quality is essential, as poor water conditions promote the growth of bacteria and infections.
+• Water Quality Improvement: Regular water changes and maintaining good water quality are essential, as poor water conditions promote the growth of bacteria and infections.

 • Antibiotics: Adding antibiotics like tetracycline or kanamycin to the tank can help kill the bacteria and stop the infection from spreading.